Table of Contents

 | Total | $1,900 to $8,300 |

-- Heavier tubs (cast iron) or removals requiring tile or wall demo can cost $500+.
+- Heavier tubs (like cast iron) or removals that require tile or wall demo can run $500 or more.

-- Hidden issues like subfloor rot, damaged drywall, or outdated plumbing can add $300 to $1,200.
+- Hidden issues like subfloor rot, damaged drywall, or outdated plumbing can add $300–$1,200 to your project.

-- If no major work is needed, expect only light repairs or adjustments.
+- If no major work is needed, expect only light repairs or minor adjustments.

 Average Tub Installation Cost

-The average bathtub replacement cost is $2,075, with most projects ranging from $650 to $3,500, including the tub and installation labor.
+The average bathtub replacement costs around $2,075.
+Most projects land between $650–$3,500, including the tub itself and installation labor.

 | Bathtub type | Average cost range |